-127 Customers also will not be forced to pay device unlocking fees in the event they would rather move to another provider than migrate to Verizon's network, contrary to Dr. Karambelkar's concern.
+&lt;sup>127 Customers also will not be forced to pay device unlocking fees in the event they would rather move to another provider than migrate to Verizon's network, contrary to Dr. Karambelkar's concern.
 See Karambelkar Testimony at 38:16-19.
-Because the period over which their devices would be locked is at most one year, any locking fee would expire during the expected [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] [[END] VERIZON CONFIDENTIAL-LAWYERS ONLY]. equally to LifeLine customers.128 Should they wish to leave TracFone, LifeLine and non-LifeLine customers alike will find a landscape vying to offer them attractive service and low transaction costs.
-That competitive dynamic only strengthens Verizon's motivation to compete to retain those customers with attractive offers and high-quality service.
-Mr. Duffy argues that customers who do migrate to Verizon may be dissatisfied.129 This argument is unconvincing given Verizon's high level of customer satisfaction and extensive network coverage, which Mr. Duffy himself recognizes.130 Verizon's overall network strength131 suggests that a customer migrating to Verizon is likely to be more satisfied than a customer who migrates to another network.
-In addition, [BEGIN CONFIDENTIAL-LAWYERS ONLY] TracFone's lower rate of churn among customers on the Verizon network, [END CONFIDENTIAL-LAWYERS ONLY] discussed in the testimony of Mr. Diaz Corona, [BEGIN CONFIDENTIAL-LAWYERS ONLY] suggests that TracFone customers are more satisfied with their service experience when receiving service on Verizon's network than on other networks [END CONFIDENTIAL-LAWYERS ONLY].132 In any case, this is a decision for customers to make, not Mr. Duffy.
+Because the period over which their devices would be locked is at most one year, any locking fee would expire during the expected [BEGIN VERIZON CONFIDENTIAL-LAWYERS ONLY] [END VERIZON CONFIDENTIAL-LAWYERS ONLY]. &lt;sup>128 See Diaz Corona Rebuttal Testimony at 18-20.

+Mr. Duffy argues that customers who do migrate to Verizon may be dissatisfied.
+This argument is unconvincing given Verizon's high level of customer satisfaction and extensive network coverage, which Mr. Duffy himself recognizes.
+Verizon's overall network strength suggests that a customer migrating to Verizon is likely to be more satisfied than a customer who migrates to another network.
+In addition, [BEGIN CONFIDENTIAL- LAWYERS ONLY] TracFone's lower rate of churn among customers on the Verizon network, [END CONFIDENTIAL-LAWYERS ONLY] discussed in the testimony of Mr. Diaz Corona, [BEGIN CONFIDENTIAL-LAWYERS ONLY] suggests that TracFone customers are more satisfied with their service experience when receiving service on Verizon's network than on other networks [END CONFIDENTIAL-LAWYERS ONLY].
+In any case, this is a decision for customers to make, not Mr. Duffy.
 Against the backdrop of promotions and incentives offered by MVNOs, customers have every reason to transfer to whatever service they perceive to be the most valuable.
-The industry's high churn rate, as Dr. Selwyn observes, suggests that customers already do so readily.133 128 See Diaz Corona Rebuttal Testimony at 18-20.

-129 See Duffy Testimony at 26-28.
+The industry's high churn rate, as Dr. Selwyn observes, suggests that customers already do so readily.
+To the extent there are customers who, at the end of the transition period, and after receiving multiple notices, elect not to migrate, TracFone will take appropriate steps.
+What those steps are, however, will also depend on the circumstances, including the number and nature of the affected customers and the posture of the MNOs.
+These circumstances cannot be predicted years in advance.
+While exact plans remain to be determined, however, Verizon has &lt;sup>129 See Duffy Testimony at 26-28.

-130 See id. at 26-28, 36-39.
+&lt;sup>130 See id. at 26-28, 36-39.

-131 See discussion infra Section II.D.
+&lt;sup>131 See discussion infra Section II.D.